Obligation, Recipients and Issues of Zakat

 - Debtors: [وَالْغَارِمِينَ]This refers to a debtor who had borrowed money not for extravagant spending or a sinful activity, rather to fulfill an immense need and is now unable to repay it.

 - For Allah’s cause: [وَفِي سَبِيلِ اللَّهِ] in the zakat verse, “ for Allah’s cause” is not a generalized statement, rather it refers specifically to “Mujahideen”

-According to evidence from the shariah, an individual who falls under any one of the above three categories and becomes a defender of Islam and its foundations can become a recipient of zakat.
+According to evidence from the Sharia, an individual who falls under any one of the above three categories and becomes a defender of Islam and its foundations can become a recipient of Zakat.

 In light of the above details given, we learn that Zakat is a practical way to purify the wealth and channel it in such a manner that it gives a complete framework for a community to coexist without economic pressures on individuals.
-Alhumdulillah, the Islamic Shariah is designed to create ease for each individual and as Muslims as a community and nation.
+Alhamdulillah, the Islamic Sharia is designed to create ease for each individual and as Muslims as a community and nation.